bitcoinwarrior1/OpenRep/README.md

 # eReputation
 A solidity smart contract based reputation system with UI

+To use this website please run your geth node enabling RPC and unlocking the accounts you want to use.

+###Example: geth --testnet --unlock 0,1,9 --rpc console

 currently deployed on the ethereum testnet network:

 ###Contract address: 0x2df0e16b4122cc14dabe5d6ecb2ae24bc9d48dc1